 But the most famous orange-colored wood is osage orange wood.
 The heartwood of osage orange is golden to bright yellow, which inevitably ages to a darker color with time.

-Some woods like yellow poplar heartwood tends to be green when fresh-cut but turns to a nice brown/orange when exposed to UV and normal oxidation.
+Some woods like yellow poplar heartwood tends to be green when fresh-cut but turn to a nice brown/orange when exposed to UV and normal oxidation.

 Purple heartwood is the most popular purple-colored wood.
 This plant commonly known as purpleheart, Amendoim, violet wood, Amaranth, and other local names is a genus of 23 species of flowering plants in the Fabaceae family.
 Native to tropical rainforests of Central and South America.